 HMS Wellesley was built by the East India Company at Bombay and launched on 24th February 1815 as a 3rd rate 74 gun ship of the line.
 She was named for the Duke of Wellington.

 She saw active service in the Far East on several occasions.
-She participated in the First Opium War, which resulted in Britain gaining control of Hong Kong.
-Afterwards she served primarily as a training ship, until in 1940 she was severely damaged by a German air raid and sunk.
+She took part in the First Opium War, which gave Britain control of Hong Kong.
+Afterwards she served mainly as a guard ship and training ship, until in 1940 she was severely damaged by a German air raid and sunk.
 She was raised in 1948, beached and broken up.
 Her figurehead was taken to Chatham Dockyard, where it still stands.

 There is some more information on HMS Wellesley in Wikipedia.